openhab/openhab-addons/bundles/org.openhab.binding.wifiled/README.md

 ## Discovery

-The LED WiFi Controllers can be discovered by triggering a search in openHAB's inbox.
+The LED WiFi Controllers can be auto discovered.
 Your device needs to be connected to your local network (i.e. by using the WiFi PBC connection method or the native App shipped with the device).
 Read the device manual for more information about how to connect your device to your network.